MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/security/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# 了解 Microsoft Edge DevTools 的安全问题
+# <a name="understand-security-issues-with-microsoft-edge-devtools"></a>了解 Microsoft Edge DevTools 的安全问题